To contact the park: 479-789-5000.

 HSPCA is managed jointly by Arkansas State Parks, the Arkansas Natural Heritage Commission, and the Arkansas Game and Fish Commission.
 The park is 10 miles east of Rogers on Ark.
 12, which bisects the park property.

 The park's 17,531-square-foot visitor center opened in May 2009.
-This $4.5 million, state-of-the-art facility features Ozark focused exhibits including interactive kiosks, classroom space, a retail sales area, and the park's administrative offices.
+This state-of-the-art facility features Ozark focused exhibits including interactive kiosks, classroom space, a retail sales area, and the park's administrative offices.
 Wi-Fi wireless Internet access is available here.
 The visitor center is on Ark.
 12 near the junction with War Eagle Road.
 Details about the visitor center are listed in this news release

 Park interpreters offer a wide diversity of programs and workshops throughout the year.